ARE REGISTRATIONS CANCELLABLE OR TRANSFERABLE TO ANOTHER INDIVIDUAL?

 WILL I NEED TO BRING A POWER ADAPTER?

-Almost all hotel rooms are equipped with hairdryers, and all have shaver sockets.
+Most hotel rooms are equipped with hairdryers, and all have shaver sockets.
 For other appliances, Israel’s electricity is 220V A/C, single phase 50-cycles; 110V-220V transformers can be used.
 Israeli outlets have three prongs, but European two-prong adapters usually work.
+We suggest bringing a converter and adapter for any of your devices.